oneBlackLee/Tau-Ceti-theme/README.md

 # IntelliJ IDEA

-In the wake of overwhelming feedback for Tau Ceti and due to numerous requests, I created a version that's fully compatible with IntelliJ IDEA.
-It will highlight all above-mentioned syntax but further comes with support for Java and Groovy: [Tau Ceti IntelliJ IDEA edition](http://cl.ly/30171V250j0S).
-Note I'm not a Java Developer and I don't use IDEA myself, so this variant is not officially supported and no part of this repository.
+In the wake of overwhelming feedback for Tau Ceti and due to numerous requests, I created a version for IntelliJ IDEA.
+[Tau Ceti IntelliJ IDEA edition](http://cl.ly/30171V250j0S).
+Note I'm no Java Developer and I don't use IDEA myself, so this variant is not officially supported and not part of this repository.